danvuk567/SP500-Stock-Analysis/SQL-Equity-Performance-Analysis/readme.md

   ## Yearly Pricing Query: Yearly_Ticker_Pricing_Query.sql

-  Lest's query the yearly pricing view for the MSFT ticker and observe the results.
+  Lest's query the yearly pricing view for the **MSFT** Ticker and observe the results.

   	SELECT
       	    Ticker,